MuhammadKhoshnaw/BasicMVIApp/README.md

 # BasicMVIApp

-This application is a basic study application that implements clean architecture, with MVI architecture pattern.
+This application is a basic study application that implements clean architecture, with the MVI architecture pattern.
 In addition to the most commonly used tools in the android development community.

 # Motivation